 A few years ago, I came up with a song to help teach word families.
 Singing songs is a great way to help children learn and retain information.
 The rhythm of songs sticks in their head and helps them remember information.
 The same is true for adults, too.
 I find myself singing songs in my head to remember certain pieces of information!

 Songs are also something that your students can practice at home, in the lunch line, during class time, etc. This word family song brings a lighter feel to the more complicated task of learning to read.
-You can download the word family song freebie here.

 The best way to start with this song is to introduce the idea of word families.
 Make sure the students understand the concept and practice coming up with word family words.
 I like to start with the “at” word family.
 A great way to kick this off is by reading rhyming books that focus on the “at” words.